-According to the 2018 "Report on U.S. Sustainable, Responsible and Impact Investing Trends" by the US SIF Foundation:
+According to the 2018 and 2020 "Reports on U.S. Sustainable and Impact Investing Trends" by the US SIF Foundation:

 - From 1995 to 2018, U.S. sustainable and responsible investment assets have increased more than 18-fold, a compound annual growth rate of 13.6 percent.

-- The total U.S.-domiciled assets under management using SRI strategies at the start of 2018 was $12.0 trillion.
+- The total U.S.-domiciled assets under management using sustainable investing strategies at the start of 2020 was $17.1 trillion.